OPEC inaction sends Brent to four-year low, hits stocks

 The ECB is expected by many to follow Japan in buying government debt to try to vanquish deflation.
 On Friday, Japanese two-year government bonds traded at a negative yield for the first time in history, as the Bank of Japan's massive bond buying crushed short-term debt yields.

-The dollar rose about 0.4 percent against the yen to 118.17 yen, while the euro held broadly steady at $1.249.
+The dollar rose about 0.4 percent against the yen to 118.17 yen, while the euro drifted down about 0.1 percent to $1.2438.
 The dollar also spiked to a one-week high against its Canadian counterpart at C$1.1392 and rose 0.6 percent against a basket of six major currencies.

 Spot gold extended losses into a third session on expectations that plunging oil prices could sap inflationary pressure and curb the metal's appeal as a hedge.
 Gold was down 0.6 percent at $1,183.90 an ounce, over 1 percent lower on the week and ready to snap a three-week rally.

-(Additional reporting by Patrick Graham and John Geddie in London and Blaise Robinson in Paris; Editing by Catherine Evans and Mark Potter)
+(Additional reporting by Patrick Graham and John Geddie in London and Blaise Robinson in Paris; Editing by Catherine Evans)